provineet/bootflow/readme.md

-# Bootflow ⚡️
+# Bootflow Classic ⚡️
-*A modern WordPress scaffolding theme for fast, modular development.*

-Bootflow is a streamlined WordPress scaffolding theme I created to simplify and accelerate custom theme development.
-It’s built with modern development workflows in mind—think clean structure, modular code, and CLI-driven setup.
-Whether you're building your next client project or a complex web app on WordPress, Bootflow gives you a solid, developer-friendly foundation to start fast and scale cleanly.
+*Bootflow Classic gives you the best of modern front-end tooling—Gulp, Webpack, SCSS, Bootstrap, FontAwesome—while keeping a classic WordPress theme structure.*

 ![Gulp + Webpack Frontend Boilerplate](./bootflow-bolierplate.png)

+No Full Site Editing.
+No theme.json complexity.
+Just PHP templates, enqueues, and functions.php wired with a clean, modular build system for developers who want control over markup, CSS, and JS the traditional way.

+Bootflow Classic is a streamlined WordPress scaffolding theme built for developers who want the speed and structure of modern workflows—without getting locked into Full Site Editing or block-based complexity.
+It delivers:

+- Clean, modular architecture for traditional WordPress theming

+- CLI-driven setup to get you coding in minutes

+- Gulp + Webpack + SCSS for asset pipelines, minification, and live reload

+- A developer-first foundation to power everything from small client sites to custom web applications on WordPress

+Whether you’re hacking on your next project or delivering production-grade code, Bootflow Classic gives you a fast start, a maintainable structure, and room to scale cleanly.

 ## Features